Alameda County LP Officers

 Field Director of Open-Source Liberty California, a subsidiary of Open-Source Liberty

 Jim has been a registered Libertarian since 1977 and has been a member of the Libertarian Party since 1990.
-He is the Vice Chair of the Libertarian Party of Alameda County (LPAC).
-He also served as LPAC Secretary for three years and as LPAC Chair for ten years
+Prior to becoming LPAC Vice-chair, he served as LPAC Chair for ten years and LPAC Secretary for three years

-Jim’s entire 35-year professional career has involved end-use energy efficiency, renewables and advanced electric technologies, concepts and markets.
-For the last fifteen years Jim has focused on electricity storage, with an emphasis on benefits and value propositions.
+Professionally, Jim is Owner/Principal Analyst for E&I Consulting specializing.
+His full 35+ year career has involved end-use energy efficiency, renewable energy and advanced electric technologies, concepts and markets.
+His final fifteen years focused on electricity storage, with an emphasis on benefits and value propositions.

 Jim has performed benefit-related evaluations of and authored numerous reports and articles about distributed energy resources, especially storage, related for a variety of clients.
-Of special note is a seminal report entitled Energy Storage for the Electricity Grid: Benefits and Market Potential Assessment Guide, published by the U.S. Department of Energy and Sandia National Laboratories’ Electric Energy Storage Program in February 2010.
+Of special note, Jim is author and principal investigator of the seminal report Energy Storage for the Electricity Grid: Benefits and Market Potential Assessment Guide, published by the U.S. Department of Energy and Sandia National Laboratories’ Electric Energy Storage Program in February 2010.

-He has an undergraduate degree with a double major in physics and management from Sonoma State University and an M.A. in Management also from Sonoma State University.
+He holds undergraduate degree (double major) in Physics and Management from Sonoma State University and an M.A. in Management also from Sonoma State University.